History of Tata Steel.

 • 2019: Supreme Court orders Mistry's reinstatement as executive chairman.

-• 2020: Rata Tata petitions Supreme Court to reverse reinstatement order.
+• 2020: Ratan Tata petitions Supreme Court to reverse reinstatement order.

 • 2020: Company prepares for fresh strikes at its Ijmuiden plant.